Wildlife at Plett Game Reserve

 THE AFRICAN ELEPHANT

-THE BABOON
+THE Baboon

 These terrestrial or ground dwelling primates are found in open savanna, open woodland and hills across Africa.
-Their diet is omnivorous, but mostly vegetarian, yet they eat insects and occasionally prey on fish, shellfish, hares, birds, vervet monkeys, and small antelopes.
+Their diet is omnivorous, but mostly vegetarian, yet they eat insects and occasionally prey on wildlife like fish, shellfish, hares, birds, vervet monkeys, and small antelopes.

 THE BLUE WILDEBEEST